Colleges Could Do More To Help Student Parents Pay For Child Care, Watchdog Says

 "When you're a parent, you're spending hours upon hours each day providing care to your kids," says Lindsey Reichlin Cruse, who studies student parents at the Institute for Women's Policy Research.
 "When you layer that on top of college courses, studying, group projects, office hours ... child care becomes a really critical piece of that puzzle."

 And child care can be expensive.
-According to Emrey-Arras, in many states the cost of child care is more than the cost of tuition at an in-state public four-year university.
+According to Emrey-Arras, in many states, the cost of child care is more than the cost of tuition at an in-state public four-year university.
 "It's not an insignificant cost," she says.

-Student parents can apply to use federal financial aid dollars, including loans, to help pay for child care, but the GAO found many students are leaving this money on the table, often because they don't know it's there.
+Student parents can apply to use federal financial aid, including loans, to help pay for child care, but the GAO found many students are leaving this money on the table, often because they don't know it's there.

 Students have to ask their college to provide a "dependent care allowance" — basically, aid for child care — through forms like this.
 And they sometimes have to prove — through a day care bill or a birth certificate — that they actually need it.
 But the GAO found many schools aren't telling students this is an option.

 "Over 2.5 million student parents could actually be eligible for additional federal student aid," explains Emrey-Arras.
-(That's about half of all student parents!)
+(That's about half of all student parents.)

 "It's hard to know how to ask for something if you don't know it exists."